iamgbsmith/til/README.md

 ## Today I Learned

-On many occassions I have done something in a hurry without capturing any detail for future reference.
-In those moments of haste, what I should have done was document the learnings irrespective of how trivial they might seem so that when I needed to do the same thing again I wouldn't be scrambling for answers.
+On many occassions I have done something in a hurry without capturing my learnings for future reference.

-This collection of __Today I Learned__ snippets is a reference for my future self and a way for me to improve discipline with regards to documentation and knowledge sharing.
-It also details tools or techniques I have used in the past and would like to share with others.
+This collection of __Today I Learned__ snippets contains details of tools or techniques which are intended to save  time and improve productivity.

-_354 TILs and counting..._
+_355 TILs and counting..._

 ---